Little Lemonies {Yummy Lemon Brownies}

 Instructions

-- Preheat the oven to 350 degrees F. Line an 8X8-inch aluminum baking pan with parchment so that it hangs over two of the edges (to lift out the bars later – alternately, you can just grease the pan really well and slice them in the pan) and lightly coat the pan and parchment with nonstick cooking spray.
+- Preheat the oven to 350 degrees F. Line an 8X8-inch baking pan with parchment so that it extends over two opposite sides to help remove the bars after baking and cooling.
+Lightly grease the bottom and sides of the pan with nonstick cooking spray.
+Set aside.

-- In a large bowl, whisk together the flour, sugar, salt, baking powder and lemon zest.
+- In a large bowl, whisk together the flour, sugar, lemon zest, baking powder and salt.

-- In a separate bowl or in a large liquid measuring cup, whisk together the butter, eggs and egg yolk, lemon juice and vanilla.
+- In a separate bowl or in a large liquid measuring cup, whisk together the butter, eggs, egg yolk, lemon juice and vanilla.

 - Stir the wet ingredients into the flour mixture and mix until combined.